 Your program should remain in EDIT mode until tactile switch S2 on the SLB is pressed.
 Note that it should not be necessary to debounce or wait for the release of this switch.
-When tactile switch S2 is determined to have been pressed, what is referred to as PLAY mode should commence.
+When tactile switch S2 on the SLB is determined to have been pressed, what is referred to as PLAY mode should commence.

 In PLAY mode, the entire LED animation currently stored in memory should begin to play sequentially on your LEDs, starting from the initially stored frame.
 The rate at which each frame of the animation changes, or the "frame rate", should be 5 Hz.
 (An error allowance of 3% is given.)
 At rates faster than 10 Hz, you would have a hard time verifying the animation, but could use your DAD's Logic Analyzer to verify the animation frames.
 Observe how changing the frame rate affects the "smoothness" of the animation.)
 Although software delays could be utilized to accomplish this frame rate, you must use a timer/counter.
-Upon reaching the end of the animation, the LED pattern should restart, and continue to be output until tactile switch S1 on the OOTB MB (or OOTB EBIBB, if using a previous version of the lab kit) is pressed; after it is determined that this tactile switch has been pressed, the animation should stop, and the program should return to EDIT mode.
+Upon reaching the end of the animation, the LED pattern should restart, and continue to be output until tactile switch S2 on the OOTB MB is pressed; after it is determined that this tactile switch has been pressed, the animation should stop, and the program should return to EDIT mode.
 Note that it should not be necessary to debounce or wait for the release of this switch.